Controlled Tension Forecasting: Quantifying Cross-Probe Biases in $\omega_0\omega_a$CDM: Introduction

 Finally, the remainder of this paper is organized as follows.
-In Sec.~\ref{sec:method}, we describe the methodological foundations of our framework, including the construction of fully self-consistent $\Lambda$CDM mocks, the tension-free baseline analysis, and the unified Markov Chain Monte Carlo (MCMC) pipeline used for all probe combinations.
+In Sec.~\ref{sec:method}, we describe the methodological foundations of our framework, including the construction of self-consistent $\Lambda$CDM mocks, the tension-free baseline analysis, and the unified Markov Chain Monte Carlo (MCMC) pipeline used for all probe combinations.
 Section~\ref{sec:forecast_framework} introduces the parameterized tension models, detailing the individual mismatch channels we consider---such as shifts in $\Omega_{m0}$, $H_0$, the SNe absolute calibration, redshift-dependent SNe tilts, and the BAO sound-horizon scale $r_d$---along with the hybrid and probe-specific tension-injection schemes.
-In Sec.~\ref{sec:run_tension}, we present the main results of the controlled tension-injection runs.
+We present the main results of the controlled tension-injection runs in Sec.~\ref{sec:run_tension}.
 We quantify how the injected mismatches propagate into apparent shifts in $(\oo,\wa,\wpp)$ across BAO-only, CMB-only, SNe-only, and all joint-probe configurations, thereby identifying which channels and probe pairings are most susceptible to spurious indications of DDE.
 Section~\ref{sec:tension_bias_fits} provides a complementary, empirical characterization of these effects by constructing tension--bias transfer functions that map specific injected inconsistencies to the resulting posterior distortions.
-In Sec.~\ref{sec:discussion}, we discuss the methodological and observational implications of our findings for next-generation surveys, with particular emphasis on diagnosing cross-probe inconsistencies and informing optimal multi-probe analysis strategies for DESI, Pantheon$+$, Rubin/Legacy Survey of Space and Time (LSST)~\cite{LSSTDarkEnergyScience:2012kar}, and forthcoming CMB experiments such as LiteBIRD~\cite{LiteBIRD:2022cnt} and the Simons Observatory~\cite{SimonsObservatory:2018koc}.
-Finally, Section.~\ref{sec:conclusion} summarizes our conclusions and outlines directions for future applications, including survey-optimized tension modeling, pipeline stress testing, and integration with full-likelihood cosmological analyses.
+In Sec.~\ref{sec:discussion}, we discuss the interpretation and limitations of these results, including the dependence on the CPL parametrization, the use of compressed CMB priors, and the extent to which the controlled injections capture realistic sources of cross-probe inconsistency.
+We also comment on the methodological implications of these issues for future multi-probe analyses involving DESI, Pantheon$+$, Rubin/Legacy Survey of Space and Time (LSST)~\cite{LSSTDarkEnergyScience:2012kar}, and forthcoming CMB experiments such as LiteBIRD~\cite{LiteBIRD:2022cnt} and the Simons Observatory~\cite{SimonsObservatory:2018koc}.
+Finally, Sec.~\ref{sec:conclusion} summarizes our conclusions and outlines directions for future applications, including survey-optimized tension modeling, pipeline stress testing, and integration with fuller likelihood analyses.